 By the time of Henry’s marriage to Anne Boleyn, Mary had been unwell for several months.
 Mary just about managed to travel to London for her daughter’s marriage to Henry Grey, Marquis of Dorset and it would be the last time she would see her brother.
 She returned home with her younger daughter Eleanor and took to her bed.
 She was invited to Anne Boleyn’s coronation but was most likely too ill to travel.

 Mary died on 25 June 1533, and she was still only 38 years old.
 The true cause of her illness was never diagnosed.
 She was buried on 20 July in the abbey at Bury St Edmunds with her daughter Frances acting as chief mourner.
+When the abbey was dissolved in 1539, she was moved to the nearby St Mary’s Church.
 1